AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/dbj_2-color.md

 Instructions for 2-color Double Bed Jacquard
 (AYAB's "Ribber" setting.)

-DBJ (more specifically: Rib Jacquard with birds-eye backing, see David J.
-Spencer, Knitting Technology: A Comprehensive Handbook and Practical Guide, 3rd ed., 2001, pp. 107ff.) is known in Brother manuals as Multi-Colour Rib.
+DBJ (more specifically: Rib Jacquard with birds-eye backing) is known in Brother manuals as Multi-Colour Rib.
 See page 38 of the [KR850 ribber manual](http://machineknittingetc.com/brother-kr850-ribber-user-guide.html) (the penguins) and page 11 of the [manual for the KRC-900 color changer](http://machineknittingetc.com/brother-krc900-double-bed-color-changer-user-guide.html).
 Note that DBJ in 3 or more colors has some differences, though the basic instructions are the same.